vishal-ayyappan/customer-churn-analysis/README.md

     ```bash
     pip install -r requirements.txt
     ```
-3. Run the Jupyter Notebook `Telco_Churn_Analysis.ipynb` to see the complete analysis.
+3. Run the Jupyter Notebook `main.ipynb` to see the complete analysis.